 A Catalog (formerly called a Part Catalog) is a central location for storing information about any item which may be used in a Bill of Material.
 Essentially anything in your company which has a part number can be an entry in a catalog.
 A simple catalog of skateboard parts might look like this:

 A Catalog can be easily updated and used (referenced) by many BOMs.
-Some reason to store items in a Catalog are:
+Some reasons to store items in a Catalog are:

 The types of items you may wish to keep in a catalog may include: